 There are a lot of misconceptions about rhinoplasty that I will soon be addressing in a section in my website under FAQ’s.
-Below are two of the more common question asked during a rhinoplasty consultation.
+Below are two of the more common questions asked during a rhinoplasty consultation.

 New York, N. Y.